mendrik/feather/feather-docs/content/decorators/index.md

 a function named like this.
 If no are present the widget's class name is taken.
 Make sure the path segments are unique for widget instance.

+Local storage serialization is executed after a timeout to not block the rendering queue.
+Currently the delay is set to 50ms.

 ### bequeath

-This property means that this property can be also bound in child widget templates.
+This property means that it can be also bound in child widget templates.
 This is an easy way to render parent properties in child components, without having to rely on @Subscribe to pass around data in your application.
-Filter functions are currently not supported and neither is sharing text node hooks with other widgets.
-This means if you bind an inherited variable use it alone in a text binding.
+However be careful when sharing text node bindings with local ones, since the scope is different only one property can be rendered.
+This means if you bind parent variables use it solitary in a text binding.
+Wrong: ```<div>{{parentProperty}} {{localVariable}}</div>```

 ### html